Con O'Toole

 Cornelius "Con" O'Toole (25 February 1930 – 2 April 2011) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).

 O'Toole, a ruckman from Ultima, was a member of Melbourne's 1949 reserves premiership team.
 The following year he made four appearances in the seniors and then returned to the Ultima Football Club, as captain-coach.

 He spent the 1954 football season with Swan Hill, whom he captain-coached.

-In 1955 he made his way to Goulburn Valley Football League club Rushworth and won that year's Morrison Medal while acting as coach.
+In 1955 he made his way to Goulburn Valley Football League club Rushworth and won that year's Morrison Medal while acting as captain-coach.

 When his employment with the Victoria Police Force brought him to Rochester he was appointed captain-coach of the town's Bendigo Football League side, the Rochester Tigers.
 He guided the club to back to back premierships in 1962 and 1963, the former finishing the season undefeated.